 Finding the right position

 Depending on your anatomy, certain positions will work well for you when using your cup.
-Squatting down, sitting down or popping one leg on the toilet, can help your muscles open, inserting the cup in so much easier.
-Just keeping practising with different positions until you find the right one.
+Squatting down, sitting down or popping one leg on the toilet, can help your muscles open, making inserting the cup so much easier.
+Just keep practising with different positions until you find the right one.

 BeYou says relax…

 Before inserting your menstrual cup, you need to make sure you relax your vaginal muscles.
 This ensures it won’t be uncomfortable when you insert it.
 Take a couple of breaths and gently push your cup in.
 If you find it is causing you some discomfort, don’t panic.
-Applying some lube around the rim of the cup and to yourself will ease the pain.
+Applying some lube around the rim of the cup, as well as on yourself will help ease the cup in.

 There is a huge variety of folds you can use with your menstrual cup.
-The three folds mostly common used are the ‘C’ fold, Punchdown fold and the 7 fold.
-We have three handy lil’ tutorials for you guys to check out on our Youtube channel, explaining step by step how to do each technique.
+The three folds mostly common used are the ‘C’ fold, Punchdown fold and the 7 Fold, and many more.
+But don't worry if that doesn't ring any bells yet!
+You'll get to know all the main menstrual cup folds along the way!

 Inserting your cup